Fuglsang (manor): Interior

 The music room is very large and known for its exceptional acoustics.
-Next to it, the Agnethe Room (Danish: Agnethestuen), features a fresco representing a scene from the Danish folk tale Agnethe and the Merman.
+Next to it, the Agnethe Room (Agnethestuen), features a fresco representing a scene from the Danish folk tale Agnete og Havmanden (lit.
+'Agnete and the Merman').
 The painting was created by the painter Axel Viggo Wørmer.

 Wørmer has also created the Pompeian decorations in the Fuglsang's library.
 The library is the former billiard room.
 The billiard table is now located in the Prime Minister's summer residence Marienborg.

-Today

-Today Fuglsang serves as a venue for concerts and other cultural activities.

-The Fuglsang/Priorskov Estate has 1,731 hectares of land.
-It is managed as an active agricultural estate by a trust.